ngmattt/U-Net-Segmentation-and-Classification-for-Predicting-Fixed-Orthodontics-Appliances/README.md

 To reproduce the results:
 - Use your local dataset directory
-- Update paths inside the notebooks accordingly
+- Update paths inside the scripts accordingly